microsoft/ELL/docs/tutorials/Fun-with-Dogs-and-Cats/index.md

 So now we know if text comes back with "Dog" then one of the many dog breeds recognized by the ImageNet model has been returned in the top confidence spot, namely, top5[0].

+This just looks at the top prediction.
+You could easiliy change this code to look for a dog or cat in any of the top 5 predictions.

 To play sounds we use the built-in Raspberry Pi "aplay" command.
 You can also run this on your Windows PC and it will use the windows `winsound` library which is built into the windows Python runtime.